-- Graduates of the program are prepared to continue in the college's PV Installation or Wind Technician certificate programs.
+- Graduates of the program are prepared to continue in the college's Photovoltaic Installation Certificate program.

 - The degree fulfills the related instruction component of the state certified apprenticeship program for construction and plant maintenance electricians.

 Program can be completed by attending entirely in the evening.

 Graduates of this program often have choices of employment in multiple fields, including construction, manufacturing, the utility industry, communications, semiconductor manufacturing and industrial controls.

 Program graduates have found work as a: Residential Electrician, Commercial or Industrial Electrician, Electrical Contractor, Estimator, Security and Alarm Installer; Electrical Control Assembler; Power Company Lineman; Telephone Company Installer; Renewable Energy (Wind/Photovoltaic) Installer.